Nándor Gúr: Political career

 Gúr worked in local government as an external committee member from 1994.
 He joined the Hungarian Socialist Party (MSZP) in February 1999.
 He has been on the party's presidium of the Miskolc branch since 2000.
 He functioned as deputy chairman of the Borsod-Abaúj-Zemplén County Board from 2001.
 He has also been on the party's National Board since 2000, and was the chairman of the party's Labour and Employment Policy Department from 1999.

 He secured a seat in the National Assembly from the party's National List in the 2002 parliamentary election.
 He became a member of the General Assembly of Borsod-Abaúj-Zemplén County during the local elections on 20 October 2002 where he was the President of the Employment and Enterprise Committee.

-In the parliamentary election in 2006 he obtained an individual mandate for Edelény (Constituency VIII, Borsod-Abaúj-Zemplén County).
+In the parliamentary election in 2006, he obtained an individual mandate for Edelény (Constituency VIII, Borsod-Abaúj-Zemplén County).
 He was elected member of the Committee on Employment and Labour on 30 May 2006.
 He became chairman of the committee on 17 May 2010.
 He secured a parliamentary seat from the party's county regional list in the 2010 parliamentary election.
 He was elected one of the two vice chairmen of the Socialist Party in April 2012, alongside Csaba Horváth.

 Personal life

-His wife is an auditor, economic engineer, head of the Borsod-Abaúj-Zemplén County Regional Department of the Agricultural and Rural Development Agency (MVH).
+Gur's wife is an auditor, economic engineer and head of the Borsod-Abaúj-Zemplén County Regional Department of the Agricultural and Rural Development Agency (MVH).
 They have a daughter, Adrienn and a son, Roland Gúr, who became a candidate of the Socialist Party's list for the 2014 European Parliament election.